 End Sub

 Step 3.
-Press the F5 key to run the code.
-You can also click on the Run > Run Macro menu to execute the script.
+To run the code, press the F5 key or navigate to Run > Run Macro in the menu.
+This will execute the script.

 Step 1.
-Right-click on the copied Excel file and rename your folder from .xlsx to .zip.
-Press "Yes" on the Rename prompt window.
+Right-click on the copied Excel file, rename the folder from .xlsx to .zip, and press "Yes" on the Rename prompt window.

 Step 2.
-Next, double-click on your ZIP file, and a window with the components of your spreadsheet will open.
-Choose the xl folder.
+Double-click on your ZIP file, which will open a window showing the components of your spreadsheet.
+From this window, select the xl folder.

 Step 3.
-Next, go to the worksheets folder, and you will find separate .xml files for each worksheet.
-Copy and paste the protected sheet from the list to your desktop.
+To proceed, go to the worksheets folder, where you will find individual .xml files for each worksheet.
+Next, copy and paste the protected sheet from the list to your desktop.

 Step 5.
 Press "Ctrl + F" and type protect into the search bar.